In these studies researchers found that consumers value their own work product far above what would be considered reasonable or rational.

 As a kitchen designer who studied Engineering for 4 years at The University of Pennsylvania and ran a construction a company specializing in kitchen renovations, I know that my own kitchen designs from 20 years ago were simplistic and uninspired compared to the designs I do today.
 It took me many years working exclusively as a kitchen designer to become a good one.
-And part of becoming a very good kitchen designer is being able to help a customer spend the money they have budgeted for their renovation effectively.
+And part of becoming a good kitchen designer is being able to help a customer spend the money they have budgeted for their renovation effectively.

 Helping customers understand what options they have within their budget is not intuitive to anyone without extensive experience as a kitchen designer.
-The following videos elaborate on this in both an informative and humorous way.
+The videos below elaborate on this in both an informative and humorous way.

 Please enjoy them, beware of the IKEA effect, and of course . . .
 Bon Appetit!